alexzhang1030/swc-plugin-remove-console/README.md

 # swc plugin remove-console

-A swc plugin helps you remove your `console.*` code
+A swc plugin helps you remove your `console.*` statement

 Notice `*` now support: